 Once you’ve ensured the employee’s profile has all of the correct information, everything will transfer over to payroll smoothly when using a software with integrated platforms.
 This reduces the risk for errors, as well as time spent on data entry in general, so you have more time to work on other projects.

 Let’s say the payroll manager is out of the office and there’s a payroll issue.
 Checks aren’t printing correctly or numbers are wrong.
 An adjustment must be made.
 Typically, the payroll manager would need to come into the office to fix it.
 However, with a mobile payroll solution, adjustments can be made right from a smartphone.

 When choosing a payroll software, choose one that can be used on mobile so you can manage all HR functions from virtually anywhere.
 No more will your time off be interrupted with an office visit to troubleshoot a problem or correct a mistype.
 You can make corrections right from your phone.

 These are just a few of the ways using an integrated payroll solution with cloud storage can help save your payroll department time and unnecessary stress.
-You don’t have to spend the bulk of your day on data entry or searching for a misplaced record.
-All HR functions can be streamlined into one easy platform.
+Want more help decoding HR's most "taxing" responsibility?
+Check out our free ebook, The Definitive Guide to Payroll for definitions, compliance and software solutions.